FejixGUI/fejix/README.md

 # Fejix

-**Fejix** is a cross-platform **GUI base** library.
+**Fejix** is a cross-platform **GUI base** library

-It wraps system APIs (Windows API, Wayland, X11, Cocoa, etc.) to provide access to low-level GUI features like window management, input handling, system notifications, tray icons and much more.

-This library is useful for building UI frameworks, game engines or other tools.
+— it wraps system APIs (Windows API, Wayland, X11, Cocoa, etc.) to provide access to low-level GUI features like window management, input handling, system notifications, clipboard, notifier icons etc., which are useful for building UI frameworks, game engines or other tools.

+Fejix is designed to be a complete GUI system abstraction, resusable by all kinds of cross-platform application, yet simple enough to port, extend or even completely reimplement.

 **Features:**

-- **Batteries included**
+- **Versatility**

     - Fejix has an extensible system of modules that allows it to support as many useful system features as possible.
         You want a nice shiny system API related to GUI?
 Suggest it to us!

-- **Compatible**
+- **Compatibility**

-    - It is possible to port existing projects to Fejix thanks to supplementary modules that implement legacy or not-so-cross-platform features.
+    - It is possible to port existing projects to Fejix thanks to supplementary modules that implement legacy and not-so-cross-platform features.
-        This would allow other libraries like SDL or Qt to gradually migrate to Fejix.
+        The goal is to allow other libraries like SDL or Qt to gradually migrate to Fejix.

-- **Portable**
+- **Portability**

     - Written in C99
-    - All core modules are designed to be cross-platform and generic
+    - All core modules are designed to be minimal, generic and platform-agnostic
-    - Adding backends is extremely simple because backends are completely independent chunks of code (with the exception of build scripts and the backend loading function)
+    - Adding backends is simple because backends are completely independent chunks of code (with the exception of build scripts and some common utils)
+    - Adding backends is **extremely** simple because virtually every function is optional, which requires all programs/toolkits to handle initialisation errors correctly, but this only makes them more portable themselves.

 > This project is in its earliest development stage.